-Main limitations from the stand-alone use of these technologies in infrastructure monitoring include the difficulty to implement routine inspections for multi-temporal data acquisition, a relatively limited land coverage and physics constraints from the technologies' working principles to limit the data spatial resolution.
-A limited repeatability of measurements in time, and the high costs of non-destructive inspections for implementation at the network level, stand as additional constraints.
+The main limitations of the stand-alone use of these technologies in infrastructure monitoring include the difficulty of implementing routine inspections for multi-temporal data acquisition, a relatively limited land coverage and physics constraints from the technologies' working principles that limit the data spatial resolution.
+A limited repeatability of measurements in time and the high costs of non-destructive inspections for implementation at the network level stand as additional constraints.
 To overcome these limitations, satellite-based remote sensing technologies have been increasingly used in the last few years.
-Advantages include the provision of higher temporal revisiting time and spatial resolution of measurements, and the possibility to create archives from the historical time-series of the displacements [13,18,34,35].
+Advantages include the provision of higher temporal revisiting time and spatial resolution of measurements, and the possibility of creating archives from the historical time-series of the displacements [13,18,34,35].